 One thing I’ve found that makes this task a lot easier is to create organizational systems and put long-term solutions in place.
 This way everything in my home has a dedicated spot, and I don’t have to spend hours organizing the same space over and over every couple of weeks or do a massive clean-up over the weekend.

-Back in 2021, my family and I organized our garage, and it was a game changer.
 We live in an urban area, so we don’t have a shed or additional storage.
 Everything we use for the outdoors, home repairs, and decorating for the holidays has to fit in the garage along with both vehicles.

 When we think about organizing our home, the garage isn’t usually the first room you think of.
 We don’t live in our garages, so it’s easy for them to fill up quickly with items we don’t use every day — or use at all.